recoveryhub/edition_template/paratext/docs/docs.md

 Once GitHub regenerates your pages (it can take up to a couple of minutes but is usually pretty quick), you can see your site.

+[Jekyll](https://github.com/jekyll/) is a platform that helps you create a static website from plaintext (for more on plaintext and other related terms, see our Tech Terms Glossary).
+Static websites are different from dynamic websites (like those made on Wordpress and Omeka) because dynamic websites pull information from a database to fill the webpage content.
+Jekyll sites can be written completely by users or can use HTML templates that Jekyll helps provide.

+If you need to look up documentation on working with Jekyll specifically, the current docs on jekyllrb.com will not always match what you are working with since they are for a newer version.
+Looking for the page you need in the [Jekyll GitHub repo at the 3.9.5 release tag](https://github.com/jekyll/jekyll/tree/v3.9.5/docs) may help.